- Who we are

 2) Parent and Baby Psychology Service

 We run weekly psychology clinics for expectant parents and parents with babies under one year who are finding the transition to parenthood challenging.
 This may show through low mood, anxiety or finding it difficult to bond with their baby.
-These appointments provide a safe place for expectant parents or parents to share in confidence their thoughts and feelings about becoming a parent.
+These appointments provide a safe place for parents to share their thoughts and feelings about becoming a parent in confidence.
 Some of these clinics are run in health centres and others in Children’s Centres.
 Appointments can be offered individually or with the baby present, with an average of 6-10 sessions.
 Sometimes partners or other family members can join if helpful.

 3) Incredible Years parenting groups